 Uber does a great job of this with their referral program.
 When you refer a friend, you and the friend get a free ride.

 Resell existing customers the same product they’ve already purchased.
 Many customers simply need a gentle nudge to re-purchase a product they’ve already enjoyed.

 Entice the customer to purchase more expensive items, packages, or add-ons during and after the sale.
 You can do this during the checkout process or as a follow-up email after the initial purchase.

 Give your customers a helping hand by reminding them of important dates related to your product.

-Most importantly, don’t forget to simply say thank you!
+Don’t forget to simply say thank you!

 Emailing a customer on the anniversary of their purchase or birthday to say thank you can go a long way towards building loyalty.
 Offering a coupon or freebie on that anniversary can go even further!

 Try it today:

 Personalize your content with Dynamic Text Replacement to make sure that your existing customers feel like part of the family.

 Expat uses this feature to refer their returning visitors to an affiliate to purchase international health insurance for their travels.